av-mae-uf/av1tenth-docs/docs/assignments/projects/project1.rst

 It will prompt you for a security verification, you should type ``yes`` and hit return.
 Then enter the password.

-.. hint:: Both the user and password have been placed on the cars computer.
+.. hint:: Both the user and password (kinda) have been placed on the cars computer.
 Type them exactly as they appear.

-Sometimes the cars may not have the appropriate ackermann_msgs package installed.
-You can install them using:
+You might be missing the appropriate ackermann_msgs package.
+You can install it using:

 .. code-block:: bash

-    sudo apt install ros-foxy-ackermann-msgs
+    sudo apt install ros-humble-ackermann-msgs

 Then you can launch the vehicle using: